cablehead/stacks/README.md

 ### Next release

-- Add default name for Add to stack to quickly create a new dn
 - Potentially rename Clipboard to.. /?
     - Append Stack name

 - Remove ID and Touch details from meta: YAGNI